chadcooper/sjc-arcuser/article.md

 ## Acknowledgements

-The author would like to thank Tom Tibbetts and Bryan Bommersbach at St. Johns County Water Utilities for their help with this article and Michael Parma of GISinc for being a pretty awesome Technical Architect.
+The author would like to thank Tom Tibbitts, Karri Thomas, and Bryan Bommersbach at St. Johns County Water Utilities for partnering with GISinc and for their help with this article.
+Michael Parma and Chris Blinn of GISinc were both extremely instrumental in workflows and applications implemented for the Utility by GISinc.

 ## References Cited